alonitac/LinuxProject/README.md

      likewise, choose our project (`alonitac/LinuxProject`) as the base repo, and `main` as the base branch.
 As follows:
      ![linux_project_pr][linux_project_pr]
    - Finally, click **Create Pull Request**, you can leave some title and description, and click **Create Pull Request** again.
-4. Make sure you Pull Requests (PR) is passing all tests.
-If there is ant failure, click on the failed test, **read the logs carefully**, try to understand the root cause of the issue, fix it, then commit and push again.
+4. Make sure your Pull Requests (PR) is passing all tests.
+If there is any failure, click on the failed test, **read the test logs carefully**, try to understand the root cause of the issue, fix it, then commit and push again.

 # Good Luck